 Jay Saxton, Honorary Secretary

 Jay was introduced to weightlifting over 30 years ago.
 As an athlete Jay was British and Australian Champion multiple times, competing for Australia at three World Championships (1993, 1994, 1999) and for Great Britain once in Thailand in 1997.
 Jay also had the privilege of competing for Australia and Great Britain in multiple European, European Union, Oceania and Commonwealth Championships during her career.
 Jay was the reserve for the Sydney 2000 Olympics.
 Jay helps with the programming and coaching of lifters and athletes at OX Weightlifting Club.

 Jay holds a degree in computer science and a Graduate Diploma in Secondary Education.
-She currently teaches ICT at a local primary school.
+She currently teaches ICT and Digital Technologies at a local primary school.

 I’m still new at this sport, started weight lifting in 2014 and came from a running background.

 I also participated in kayaking, cycling, obstacle racing and boxing

 I held committee positions with the Rockingham triathlon club, the Rockingham hash house running club